learn-co-curriculum/breaking-your-curriculum-into-units/README.md

 9          | Refactoring with Helpers and Private Methods 10         | Routes and Resources
 11         | Authentication
 12         | Asset Pipeline
 13         | Popular Gems
 14         | Consuming APIs
 15         | Building APIs

 ## Breaking Your Unit Down into Lessons

 Let’s take a closer look at the unit.
 What are the specific things  students need to be able to do at the end of a unit?
 And what’s your plan for how they should get there?
 In other words, what are the actions, skills, and knowledge that they need?
 Wherever possible, focus on the actions that students are taking and not the knowledge itself.
+Many times that might come down to a particularly large lab that you would want them to do that covers these concepts.
 Always remember that learning is about doing, and not about content.

 For each of your units, list these down in the sequential order in which they should be covered.